rithikJha/Advanced-DeepLearning-Library/README.md

 9) beta2         -          hyper-parameter of RMSprop-optimization and adam-optimization
                             specification - a) type   - int

-10)A_type        -          Different types of activations requires different types of weight initialization to tackle the problem of vanishing and                                    exploding gradient
-                            specification - a) type   - string
+10) A_type        -          Different types of activations requires different types of weight initialization to tackle the problem of vanishing and exploding gradient specification - a) type   - string
                                             b) values - "relu" , "xavier" , ""